LLNL/sundials/doc/idas/guide/source/Usage/SIM.rst

 Optional outputs for quadrature integration
 ----------------------------------------------------

-IDA provides the following functions that can be used to obtain solver performance information related to quadrature integration.
+IDAS provides the following functions that can be used to obtain solver performance information related to quadrature integration.

 .. c:function:: int IDAGetQuadNumRhsEvals(void * ida_mem, long int* nrhsQevals)